Skip To Main Content

 Providence Day School

-As a 1994 graduate of PDS, Lee Tappy returned to campus in 2005, and recently completed his 14th year here as a teacher and administrator.
-With over 20 years in education, he spent 16 of those in the classroom as a 7th and 9th grade English teacher.
-He also taught an upper school creative writing class to juniors and seniors for several years.
-He moved into administration four years ago, and served a year as the Assistant Head of Middle School and four years as the Middle School Dean of Students.
-In addition, over the past two and a half years, he served as the SAIS (Southern Association of Independent Schools) Accreditation Co-chair.
+As a 1994 graduate of PDS, Lee Tappy was extremely excited to return to campus in 2005 as a member of the faculty, and he recently completed his 17th year of service at PD.
+With 23 years of experience in education, Lee spent his first 16 years in the classroom as a 7th, 8th, and 9th grade English teacher.
+He also taught an upper school creative writing elective to juniors and seniors for several years.
+After his tenth year at PD, Lee moved into administration, and prior to becoming the Head of Middle School three years ago, he served a year as the Assistant Head while also being the Middle School Dean of Students for four years.

-Prior to becoming the Dean of Students, he served in several other roles, including as Freshman Class Dean for three years, faculty representative for the Upper School Honor Council for two years, and the advisor to the Middle School Student Council for three years.
-In his administrative leadership roles at PD, he helped create the "Be the Change" Freshman Class initiative on Poverty in Charlotte and implemented Middle School Legacy Houses, which are named in honor of legends from former PD faculty and staff.
+Prior to becoming the Dean of Students, Lee held several other roles including being the Freshman Class Dean, representing the faculty on the Upper School Honor Council, leading the Middle School Student Council, serving alongside Pam Heacock as a SAIS (Southern Association of Independent Schools) Accreditation Co-chair, and being a middle school basketball coach.
+In his administrative leadership roles at PD, he helped create the "Be the Change" Freshman Class initiative on Poverty in Charlotte and implemented Middle School Student-Led Conferences and Meet the Teacher Day in Middle School.

 He is currently working towards his Masters in Educational Leadership and Administration at Saint Joseph's University, and earned his undergraduate degree with a major in English and a minor in Psychology from Appalachian State University.
-Married to his wife Robin for 15 years, he is the proud parent of two PD fifth graders.
+Married to his wife Robin for 18 years, he is the proud parent of two PD 8th graders.
 He is passionate about our community, committed to our mission, and driven by our responsibility to our students and their families to provide an exceptional education in a safe and caring environment, while also challenging them to push themselves and explore new opportunities and experiences.
+In his spare time, Lee loves spending time with his family, traveling, reading, and playing the guitar.

 back to top